microsoft/PowerToys/doc/specs/QuickLauncher.md

 4. All respondents who use MacOS as their main OS and use third-party tools to launch an application runs Alfred.

-5. For respondents who use Search on Windows, performance and accuracy of search result are two top most requested improvements that they would like to see.
+5. For respondents who launch applications using Search on Windows, performance and accuracy of search result are two top most requested improvements that they would like to see.